-Employment needs of emerging in-demand industry sectors and occupations
+Employment needs of emerging in-demand industry sectors and occupations.

-While the plan calls for emerging sectors and occupations, what we are about to embark on is no longer emerging-- it is here.
+While the plan calls for emerging sectors and occupations, what we are about to embark on is no longer emerging, it is here.
 The Maritime and Offshore Wind sectors are flourishing.

-The maritime services combined with other cargo activity, seafood processors, and marinas in the New Bedford/Fairhaven Harbor support 36,578 jobs direct, induced, indirect and related jobs within the Commonwealth of Massachusetts in 2020.
-This is expected to grow with the Off-Shore Wind industry as well, with the new ship building location of East Coast Fabrication near Pope's Island in New Bedford.
-Of the 36,578 jobs, 6,225 direct jobs are generated by seafood activity, marine cargo and marinas, of which, 95% reside in Bristol County.
+The maritime services combined with the other, cargo activity, and marinas in the New Bedford /Fairhaven Harbor and seafood processors support 36,578 jobs direct, induced, indirect and related jobs within the Commonwealth of Massachusetts in 2020.
+This is expected to grow with the Off Shore industry as well as new ship building location of East Coast Fabrication near Pope's Island in New Bedford.
+Of the 36,578 jobs, 6,225 direct jobs are generated by the seafood activity, marine cargo and marinas, of which, 95% reside in Bristol County.
 The fishing and seafood industry at the Port of New Bedford creates 5,635 jobs, while the cargo, maritime services and marina activity creates an additional 590 jobs.
 Jobs related to activity in the New Bedford Harbor accounted for 23,739 jobs.
-These jobs include downstream logistics operations that are part of the seafood processing, such as warehousing and distribution, as well as sales to wholesalers and restaurants.
+These jobs include downstream logistics operations that are part of the seafood processing, such as warehousing and distribution as well as ultimate sales to wholesalers and restaurants.